 Lead trial counsel for publicly traded company investigated for government contract fraud in sales to GSA, including conduct of internal investigation, defense of criminal investigation, settlement of False Claims Act lawsuit, and successful defense, through jury verdict, of related contractor/subcontractor suit.
 C&E Services v.
 Ashland, 1:2003cv01857 (D.D.C.).

 Independent Examiner for European banks that are the targets of a major DOJ investigation.

-Chief financial officer of publicly traded insurance company in SEC/DOJ accounting fraud investigation.
+Lead counsel for chief financial officer of publicly traded insurance company in SEC/DOJ accounting fraud investigation.

 General counsel of major defense contractor in DOJ investigation of export control violations.

 Senior executives of defense contractors in multiple criminal bid-rigging investigations.